ipdor/StudyAtCoursera/Advanced_Learning_Algorithms/Week2/Unit3.md

 > Correct.
 When the true label is 3, then the cross entropy loss for that training example is just the negative of the log of the activation for the third neuron of the softmax.
 All other terms of the cross entropy loss equation (?log(a1),?log(a2),and?log(a4)) are ignored

-1. For multiclass classification, the recommended way to implement softmax regression is to set from_logits=True in the loss function, and also to define the model's output layer with…
+1. For multiclass classification, the recommended way to implement softmax regression is to set from_logits=True in the loss function, and also to define the model's output layer with?

 ![](https://raw.githubusercontent.com/valueism/Pictures/master/img/f38d2d9d-5e70-4900-bd84-baf812439294image5.png)